 Increased competition, algorithm updates and changes in user behaviour can all dethrone your page from a top spot in the SERPs.

 But if you create a moat around your content and nurture it over time, it’ll stay ahead of the competition and perform better for longer.

 The SEO Works have an experienced team of content writers who can help you make the most of your existing pages.

-Liam is an SEO Account Manager with a background in journalism.
-He is passionate about devising content strategies that get clients results.
+Liam is an SEO Team Leader with a background in journalism.
+They’re passionate about E-A-T, ethical SEO and devising content strategies that get clients results.